UN Common Pledge

 On behalf of the three co-leads for the pledge (UNHCR, UNOCHA, UNDCO), UNHCR has initiated discussions with the World Bank (WB) on the overall objectives of the pledge and the co-creation process.

-Going forward, given that financing for refugee-hosting countries is a key factor in securing refugees’ inclusion in national systems, the co-leads will seek to coordinate and strategize with the WB and other International Financial Institutions (IFIs) to maximise the impact of the complementary role these stakeholders have in securing the objectives of the pledge.
+Going forward, given that financing for refugee-hosting countries is a key factor in securing refugees’ inclusion in national systems, the co-leads will connect with the WB and other International Financial Institutions (IFIs) to maximise the impact of the complementary role these stakeholders have in securing the objectives of the pledge.

-- Donors can fund UNCT efforts under the pledge through country or thematic Pooled Funds
+- Donors can fund UNCT efforts under the pledge through country, thematic Pooled Funds or joint UN programmes

 - Donors can fund UN entities participating in the pledge bilaterally

-- UN entities can allocate core resources to their efforts under the pledge.
+- UN entities can allocate their own resources to their efforts under the pledge.

 Where UNCTs or global level UN entities will need resources for their planned actions under their commitments, they should cost these, building this into their existing budget.
 Knowing what resources are required to achieve success is essential for realistic planning, and also facilitates resource mobilisation, where that is required.